Curb-v2/third-party-app-integration/docs/api.md

 This will return a JSON structure with an `access_token` value that is used to call the API in the same way as step 3 above.

+__This requires a password grant type, which is not enabled for new clients by default__ - if you plan on using this authentication strategy, please contact Curb support at support@energycurb.com to enable this grant type.

 ## Endpoints

 ### User